JSaprah/seven-healing-chakras/README.md

 * The dropdown is optional and only one option can be chosen.
 The first value "Please select" is a disabled value and cannot be chosen.
 * Upon submitting the form the user is navigated to a follow up page.
 For obvious reason this page is not shown in the navigation bar.
 * The user get feedback when he/she can expect a response.
 * A disclaimer has been added to make the user aware that the website is only for training purposes.
+This form is is just mimicking the process of filling in fields and submitting a form.

 #### **Page images**